dbolingpub/FCND-3D-Control-CPP/project_writeup.md

 This method determines the roll and pitch angle rates for the vehicle.
 As input, this method receives a commanded acceleration as a V3F (roll and pitch only), the vehicle attitude as a Quaternion and a collective thrust command.
 This controller is implemented as a P controller.

-In order to convert between body frame accelerations and world frame accelerations, a rotation matrix will be required.
+In order to convert between the world frame and body frame, a rotation matrix will be required.
 There is provided code to perform this translation between the provided vehicle attitude in Quaternions and a rotation 3x3 matrix:

 ```c++
 Mat3x3F R = attitude.RotationMatrix_IwrtB();